dishaadora/Google-Workspace-MCP-Server/README.md

 A Model Context Protocol (MCP) server that acts as a secure bridge between your personal Google Workspace account (Gmail, Calendar, etc.) and any MCP-compatible AI client, such as a custom agent built with `mcp-use`.

-## The Concept: Your Personal AI Assistant

-Large Language Models are incredibly powerful, but they are limited by the information they were trained on.
-They don't know about your schedule, your emails, or your personal data.

-This MCP server solves that problem.
-It securely connects to your Google account and exposes specific functionalities (like "read the last email" or "create a calendar event") as **tools** that an AI can use.

-Imagine giving your AI agent a task:

-> "Read my last email and create a calendar event based on its content."

-With this server running, the AI can:
-1. Call the `read_latest_gmail_email` tool to get the content of your email.
-2. Understand the context and details for an event.
-3. Call the `create_calendar_event` tool to add it directly to your Google Calendar.

-All of this happens through a secure, permission-based flow, giving you a powerful, personalized AI assistant that can automate your daily tasks.

 ## Features

 *   **Google Calendar**: